trivassi/wildlife-tracker/README.md

-# _Dictionary-Java Application_
+# _Wildlife Tracker Application_

-#### _Lets users add clients to stylists of the hair salon._
+#### _Lets users add sightings of certain animals to help conserve the wildlife in the forest._

 #### By _**Thomas Rivas**_

 ## Description

-#### _Lets users add clients to stylists of the hair salon.
-Both are made from user input.
-The user is also able to edit the information of the stylist or client._
+#### _Lets users add sightings of certain animals to help conserve the wildlife in the forest.
+Rangers can add sightings of animals they had seen.
+Also the user can see if the anumal is endangered or not_

 ## Setup/Installation Requirements